GlasgowAzureUG/Website/content/authors/admin/_index.md

 ---
 # Display name
-name: All are welcome!
+name: All welcome!
-avatar_image: "user-full.png"
+avatar_image: "gaugnov2019.jpg"
 # Username (this should match the folder name)
 authors:
 - admin